I offer both proofreading and editing services and I’m here to help.

 - The copy editor revises and corrects.

 So, the proofreader only changes things that are wrong.
 Proofreaders know when things are wrong because they can prove it by using a ruling from the given style guides, dictionary, or grammar book.
-We use the Guardian Style Guide, the Collins English Dictionary and the Big Blue Book of Grammar and Punctuation unless instructed otherwise.
+I use the Guardian Style Guide, the Collins English Dictionary and the Big Blue Book of Grammar and Punctuation unless instructed otherwise.

 A copy editor, on the other hand, may restructure a text, alter formatting, provide suggestions to completely rewrite a section, make stylistic changes and suggest improvements to develop the text’s voice.
 A copy editor also proofreads.